frederickjjoubert/dotfiles_macos/README.md

 # Post Install Checklist

 - Login to Dropbox
-- Login to Docker
-- Login to Google Backup and Sync
+- Login to Google Drive
-- Login to Kite
+- Login to Boxcryptor
 - Login to VSCode w/ GitHub

 # Dependencies